MAbdullahAhmad/JavaFX-Wireshark-UDP-Capture/README.md

 # JavaFX-Wireshark-UDP-Capture

+added methods for:
-Capture data from UDP protocol using wireshark via JavaFX-application
+- Capture data from UDP protocol using wireshark via JavaFX-application
+- Reads and parse XML file